The school is managed by a Board of Directors which consists of representatives from the London Welsh Community, Parent Body and the Lead Teacher.

-Education – Mrs Glenys Roberts
+Curriculum and Standards and Vice-Chair – Mrs Glenys Roberts

 Glenys’s involvement with The Welsh School began in 1989 when her children attended the Mothers and Toddlers Group.
 She subsequently led the Mothers and Toddlers Group and later led the Nursery School.
 She also taught part-time at the school.
 Glenys now teaches in schools in West London.
 Her involvement and experience in education will be of benefit to the running of the school.
 Glenys is from a Welsh speaking family from Llanelian near Colwyn Bay.

-Education – Mrs Ann C Batey.
+Curriculum and Standards - Mrs Ann C Batey.

 Originally from Crymych, Pembrokeshire, Ann graduated from Bangor University with a degree in Welsh literature.
 After a period of teaching in North Wales, she spent her career as a teacher in London primary schools.
 She specialized in working with young pupils on Reading Recovery programmes and with those who had English as an additional language until she retired recently.